 Shared custody is a structure under which both parents remain closely connected to their child or children.
 Many parents assume that shared custody means an equal 50/50 division of parenting time and responsibilities.
 In reality, however, very few families are able to accommodate or incorporate a true 50/50 division of parental duties.
 A more reasonable approach is simply to promote a healthy amount of time spent with both parents, even if that amount is not an exact 50 percent figure.

-Research suggests that children who spend at least 35 percent of time with each parent have stronger bonds with both their mothers and fathers.
-They are also less likely to engage in risky behaviors, including drinking, smoking and using drugs.
-Studies also suggest that they are better protected against depression, anxiety and other stress-related disorders.
+Research suggests that children who spend at least 35 percent of their time with each parent have stronger bonds with both their mothers and fathers.
+They are also less likely to engage in risky behaviors, including drinking, smoking, and using drugs.
+Studies also suggest that they are better protected against depression, anxiety, and other stress-related disorders.

 For Florida parents who are looking for a family law approach that is in the best interests of their children, shared child custody is an option worth considering.
 In many cases, focusing on the research is a great way for parents to reduce some of the emotional tension attached to a child custody case and instead look for the best possible outcome for their child or children.
 While shared custody is not an option for every Florida family, it is a path that deserves careful consideration.

 statnews.com, “After divorce, shared parenting is best for children’s health, development“, Richard A. Warshak, May 26, 2017